-It was the way he was breathing, the disturbance it made in his mind.
-It wasn’t normal--different somehow.
+It was the way he was breathing, the disturbance it made around him and in his mind.
+It wasn’t normal, different somehow.
 He felt so keenly aware of the changes that were going on inside his body that he awoke at once.
 He lay in bed with his eyes open trying to remember if he had ever closed them.
 He breathed again and felt the slow rise and fall of his barrel-shaped chest as he focused on his surroundings.

 Something's about to happen.

 There was a pounding on the gray metal door of his apartment, and the utter stillness was interrupted with booming waves of concussive explosions.
 Troy Kealy’s life was about to change and drastically transform into something . . . more.